manasvityagi/IoT_Dashboard/README.md

 At the moment, the dashboard does not handles any stream of real time data, being originated from a smart device. ( planned for future versions)

-The project at this stage allows you to add certain models and visualize them at a single point (Home, Manufacturer, Seller, Service Provider, The device itself etc)
+The project at this stage allows you to add certain models and visualize them at a single point (Home, Manufacturer, Seller, Service Provider, The device itself etc..)

 ##### Following Features are planned